ngpham/conature/README.md

 systest/multi-jvm:run np.conature.systest.multijvm.Chat
 systest/multi-jvm:run np.conature.systest.multijvm.NetworkAsk
 ```
-For convenience, let's have a wall through with `NetworkAsk`, which will demon strates: error
+For convenience, let's have a walk through with `NetworkAsk`, which will demonstrate: error
-reovery, delegation to workers, networking, and ask pattern.
+recovery, delegation to workers, networking, and ask pattern.

 NetworkAsk includes a server that takes request to compute a boring Fibonacci number.
 The man
-actor receives the request and delagates
+actor receives the request and delegates
 the task to worker-actors, and set them to auto restart should them fail.
 The clients does not
 use any actor, but employs `ask` as a form of RPC.